Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettingsDependentVariables.rst.txt

     - **Keplerian state** of body.
 Defined by creating a :class:`SingleDependentVariableSaveSettings` object with input :literal:`keplerian_state_dependent_variable` as :literal:`variableType`.

+    - **Modified equinoctial state** of body.
+Defined by creating a :class:`SingleDependentVariableSaveSettings` object with input :literal:`modified_equinocial_state_dependent_variable` as :literal:`variableType`.
+The value of the parameter I is automatically chosen as +1 or -1, depending on whether the inclination is smaller or larger than 90 degrees.

     - **Rotation of LVLH to inertial frame**, Rotation matrix from Local Vertical, Local Horizontal (LVLH) frame of body to inertial frame**.
 Defined by creating a :class:`SingleDependentVariableSaveSettings` object with input :literal:`lvlh_to_inertial_frame_rotation_dependent_variable` as :literal:`variableType`.

     - **Periapsis altitude**, based on current osculating elements.
 NOTE: THIS COMPUTATON USES THE AVERAGE RADIUS OF THE CENTRAL BODY, NOT THE LOCAL RADIUS.
 Defined by creating a :class:`SingleDependentVariableSaveSettings` object with input :literal:`periapsis_altitude_dependent_variable` as :literal:`variableType`.